Skip to content

 How to Assign a Product as a Single-Use Voucher (SUV) or Multi-Use Voucher (MUV)

-When you’re selling vouchers through Facilipay, you can configure them as either Single-Use Vouchers (SUVs) — tied to a specific product or experience — or Multi-Use Vouchers (MUVs) — that act like a general spending credit redeemable on multiple products or services.
-Choosing the correct type affects how the voucher is redeemed by customers and how it’s treated in your sales and tax reporting.
+When selling vouchers through Facilipay, you can configure them as Single-Use Vouchers (SUVs) tied to a specific product or experience, or Multi-Use Vouchers (MUVs) that act like a general spending credit.
+Choosing the right type affects redemption flow and tax reporting.

 What's the Difference?